-The Shareable, Structured, Semantic Model (S3Model) specifications are based on years of research and development in healthcare IT.
+The Shareable, Structured, Semantic Model (S3Model or S3M) specifications are based on more than ten years of research and development on computable, semantic interoperability.

 S3Model is the foundation for your modern linked data information management systems.